-Oracle Key Vault is a full-stack, security-hardened software appliance built to centralize the management of security objects within the enterprise.
+Oracle Key Vault is a full-stack, security-hardened software appliance built to centralize the management of keys and security objects within the enterprise.

-Oracle Key Vault will help you deploy encryption across your enterprise quickly and efficiently.
-Built on Oracle Linux, Oracle Database, Oracle Database security features like Oracle Transparent Data Encryption, Oracle Database Vault, Oracle Virtual Private Database, and Oracle GoldenGate technology, Oracle Key Vault's centralized, available and scalable security solution will help you overcome the biggest key-management challenges facing organizations today.
-With Key Vault you can retain, backup, and restore your security objects, prevent their accidental loss, and manage their lifecycle in a protected environment.
+Oracle Key Vault centralizes encryption key storage across your organization quickly and efficiently.
+Built on Oracle Linux, Oracle Database, Oracle Database security features like Oracle Transparent Data Encryption, Oracle Database Vault, Oracle Virtual Private Database, and Oracle GoldenGate technology, Oracle Key Vault's centralized, highly available, and scalable security solution helps to overcome the biggest key-management challenges facing organizations today.
+With Oracle Key Vault you can retain, back up, and restore your security objects, prevent their accidental loss, and manage their lifecycle in a protected environment.

-Oracle Key Vault is optimized for the Oracle Stack (Database, Middleware, Systems), and Advanced Security Transparent Data Encryption (TDE).
+Oracle Key Vault is optimized for the Oracle Stack (database, middleware, systems), and Advanced Security Transparent Data Encryption (TDE).
 In addition, it complies with the industry standard OASIS Key Management Interoperability Protocol (KMIP) for compatibility with KMIP-based clients.

-Deploying Oracle Key Vault in your organization will help you:
+Deploying Oracle Key Vault in your organization will help you accomplish the following:

-Manage the key lifecycle for endpoints, which includes key creation, rotation, deactivation, and removal.
+Manage the lifecycle for endpoint security objects and keys, which includes key creation, rotation, deactivation, and removal.

 Prevent the loss of keys and wallets due to forgotten passwords or accidental deletion.

-Share keys securely across authorized endpoints in the enterprise.
+Share keys securely between authorized endpoints across the organization.

 Enroll and provision endpoints easily using a single software package that contains all the necessary binaries, configuration files, and endpoint certificates for mutually authenticated connections between endpoints and Oracle Key Vault.

-Work with other Oracle products and features in addition to TDE like: Oracle Real Application Clusters (Oracle RAC), Oracle Active Data Guard, and Oracle GoldenGate.
+Work with other Oracle products and features in addition to Transparent Data Encryption (TDE), such as Oracle Real Application Clusters (Oracle RAC), Oracle Active Data Guard, pluggable databases, and Oracle GoldenGate.
 Oracle Key Vault facilitates the movement of encrypted data using Oracle Data Pump and transportable tablespaces, a key feature of Oracle Database.